-Each Committee operates under a formal charter that governs its duties and conduct, which are reviewed and evaluated annually by the applicable committee.
+The Audit, Compensation, and Nominating & Governance Committees operate under formal charters that governs their duties and conduct, which are reviewed and evaluated annually by the applicable committee.
 Any recommended changes to the charters are submitted to the Board for its approval.
-Copies of the current charters are available on our website at www.watsco.com, under the caption "Committees" within the Corporate Governance section.
+Copies of the current charters are available on our website at www.investors.watsco.com, under the caption "Committees of the Board of Directors" within the Governance section.
 The charters are also available in print to any shareholder who requests them in writing to our Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Miami, Florida 33133.

-The table below provides current committee membership information and the number of meetings held in 2016:
+The table below provides current committee membership information and the number of meetings held in 2017:

-Name Audit Committee Compensation Committee Nominating & Governance Committee
+Name Audit Committee Compensation Committee Nominating & Governance Committee Strategy Committee (1)

+Cesar L. Alvarez Х

-Denise Dickins Chair Chair X
+Denise Dickins Chair Chair Chair

+Jason Epstein Х Х

+Brian E. Keeley Х Х

-Bob L. Moss X
+Bob L. Moss Х

-David Darnell X

-Steven R. Fedrizzi X
+Aaron J. Nahmad Х

+Albert H. Nahmad Chair

+Steven Rubin Х

-George P. Sape X X Chair
+George P. Sape Х Х

-Number of Meetings Held 6 6 1
+Number of Meetings Held 6 5 3 0